 A Sarnia woman has been arrested, and police are looking for a man, after an assault and robbery on Sunday, October 6.

-City police said the male victim, who was on an e-bike, was accosted by two people while leaving a convenience store in the area of Napier and Elgin Streets.
+City police said a man on an e-bike was accosted by two people while leaving a convenience store in the area of Napier and Elgin Streets.

 Police allege the male suspect assaulted the victim, while the woman stole his e-bike.

-An onlooker tried to stop the assault, but was allegedly stabbed in the hand with a knife brandished by the male assailant.
+A Good Samaritan tried to stop the assault, but was allegedly stabbed in the hand with a knife by the male assailant.

 Police said the suspects fled with the e-bike and the woman was identified by the victim.
 The male suspect has not been identified.

-On October 8, at 1 a.m., an officer of the Community Response Division spotted the wanted female at a business at the intersection of London Road and Christina Street.
+On October 8, at 1 a.m., an officer with the Sarnia Police Service Community Response Division spotted the wanted woman at a business in the area of London Road and Christina Street.

-The officer tried to arrest the woman, but she allegedly resisted the officer and a struggle ensued.
+The officer tried to arrest the woman, but she allegedly resisted resulting in a struggle.

-Police said a second officer came to assist, and was cut by a large, black buck knife the female had in her possession.
+Police said a second officer who came to assist was cut by a large, black buck knife the female had in her possession.

 The officer suffered a cut to his right middle finger which required medical attention.